Ken Xie: What’s ahead for Unified Threat Management and Next-Generation Firewalls

 Meanwhile, cloud solutions will have to keep pace with increasingly stringent compliance regulations.
 To that end, Fortinet’s cloud solutions offer a slew of pre-configured and customizable reports that can be tailored to meet an organization’s exact specifications.

-Rake Narang: So focusing on cloud security, when is it possible to use classic solutions and where is it necessary to implement new solutions?
+Info Security PG: So focusing on cloud security, when is it possible to use classic solutions and where is it necessary to implement new solutions?